-Caring For Two is an Allen County Health Department neighborhood outreach program that provides in-home visits during and after pregnancy.
-(From birth through 2 years old.)
+Moms & Babies First, formerly Caring For Two, is an Allen County Health Department neighborhood outreach program that provides in-home visits during and after pregnancy(from birth through the child’s first birthday).
 The program is funded by a grant from the Ohio Department of Health called Ohio Infant Mortality Reduction Initiative (OIMRI).
 This program has been in Allen County since May, 2003 providing care coordinating services to eligible participants.

 A Community Health Worker (CHW), along with a Licensed Social Worker, will provide these services.
 A Community Health Worker is a trained advocate from the community who empowers individuals to access community resources through education, outreach, home visits, and referrals.

 African-American, high-risk pregnant women who reside in Allen County.

 What are the goals of Moms & Babies First?